 Tip #2: Show that you are familiar with what presidents do

 The daily routine of presidents may vary from one company to another.
 But on a typical day, a president meets with executives and board members to evaluate the challenges, direction of a company, and the success achieved.
-He supervises the completion of operations, ensures that goals are met, and the strategic plan is adhered to across the organization.
+He supervises the completion of operations and ensures that goals are met, and the strategic plan is adhered to across the organization.
 Besides, a president oversees other executives, staff, and budgets.
 He or she also represents a company when dealing with authorities, local communities, and other firms.

 5. Why are You Interested in Working With This Company?